notjackle/content_based_movie_recommender/README.md

 FYI this use of the criteria rules is honed for avoiding bad recommendations, at the expense of some recall.

 # instructions
-cd into the repo folder
+1. clone the repo, cd into the repo folder
-run "pip install requirements.txt" unzip the train file, into the same repo folder run the notebook (this may take over an hour if you run on a CPU, on my GPU it took ~10min) run "python app.py" use this URL to get similar movies: "http://localhost:105/your favorite movie title"
+2. run "pip install requirements.txt"
+3. unzip the train file, into the same repo folder
+4. run the notebook (this may take over an hour if you run on a CPU, on my GPU it took ~10min)
+5. run "python app.py"
+6. use this URL to get similar movies: "http://localhost:105/your favorite movie title"

 # Future work
 tune the reduced dimension size of the titles (50), against a labelled dataset of movie similarities.